 Irriitable Bowel Syndrome encompasses both Crohn’s disease and Colitis.
 The changes in the GI tract are associated with immune system changes and microbiota in the intestines.
 Studies have shown that probiotics are critical in treating ulcerative colitis.
 The commonly used species include Bifidobacterium and Lactobacillus.
 Probiotic supplementation is also recommended.

 The capsules from this herb can help suppress necrosis factor alpha tumors and accelerate the healing process.
 It has also been found to boost the mood of patients with IBS.
 Wormwood promotes the production of pro-inflammatory cytokines like TNF-alpha.

 Stress reduction techniques

 Anxiety and depression are among the major causes of IBD, CD, and colitis.
-When the quality of life of an individual is impaired, they are at risk of developing the condition.
-Techniques that help to reduce stress can aid in the treatment of IBD.
+When the quality of life of an individual is impaired, they are at risk of developing these conditions.
+Techniques that help reduce stress can aid in the treatment of IBD.
 Such methods can include guided meditation, biofeedback, aerobic exercises, acupuncture, and cognitive behavioral therapy.

-Irritable Bowel Syndrome, Crohn’s disease and colitis are all lifelong conditions.
+Irritable Bowel Syndrome, Crohn’s disease, and colitis are all lifelong conditions.
 Managing and monitoring them through the use of naturopathic medicine can help in the treatment process.
-The common naturopathic treatments include use of stress-relief methods, wormwood extracts, and use of probiotics curcumin, homeopathy and hydrotherapy.
+The common naturopathic treatments include the use of stress-relief methods, wormwood extracts, and use of probiotics curcumin, homeopathy, and hydrotherapy.